-The accounts are closed every year on October 31st, audited and likewise submitted for approval to the General Assembly.
+The accounts are closed every year on October 31st, audited and submitted for approval to the General Assembly.

-In addition, following the annual General Assembly, the Club hosts a special year end evening aperitif, where members can congregate and meet each other in a Christmas and New Yearspirit.
+In addition, following the annual General Assembly, the Club hosts a special year end evening aperitif, where members can congregate and meet each other in a Christmas and New Year spirit.

-policy for our guides.
-Today we have over 150 members, including spouses.
-These memberships generate an important yearly income to the Club, which is successfully applied towards the well being and protection of our mountain guides via many benefits.
+The Yeti-Club has grown in the past 30 years to become an important non-profit social organization in the Zermatt area.
+Today we have over 190 members, including junior, elite and spouses/ companions.
+These memberships generate an important yearly income to the Club, which is successfully applied towards the well-being and protection of our mountain guides via many benefits.